EonEnglish/Eon-English-App/README.md

 - Join our Discord channel and contact **@Tech_Manager**.
 - Share your GitHub email to gain access to the application's secrets.

-After cloning the repository from [Eon-English-App](https://github.com/EonEnglish/Eon-English-App), initialize the Git submodules with:
+After cloning the repository from [Github Repo](https://github.com/EonEnglish/Eon-English-App), initialize the Git submodules with:

 ```bash
 git submodule update --init --recursive